3/4 Vs 5/8 Hose – Which Is Best?

 Garden hoses are essential tools for every homeowner.
 But, with various types and sizes available, choosing the right one can be a challenge.

-3/4-inch and 5/8-inch water hoses are the most common garden hose diameters.
-The 3/4-inch hoses have a larger diameter, which allows for more water flow and better resistance to kinking and twisting.
+¾-inch and ⅝-inch water hoses are the most common diameters.
+The key difference between them is that ¾ inch hoses have a larger diameter, which allows for more water flow and offers better resistance to kinking and twisting.

 old garden hose